OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

    3. Click the link **People** on the top of the home page.
    4. Selected **RelatedPeople** for a user and verify the related contacts are shown

+***
+Congratulations!, dedicated quick start developer.
+In this exercise you have created an application that uses Microsoft Graph People API.
+This quick start ends here.
+But don't stop here - there's plenty more to explore with the Microsoft Graph.

+## Next Steps and Additional Resources:
+- See this training and more on http://dev.office.com/
+- Learn about and connect to the Microsoft Graph at https://graph.microsoft.io